ntodd/Monkeybot/README.md

 ---

-Comment whenever someone mentions the word "GEM" [case-insensitive]
+Comment whenever someone mentions the word "GEM"
+* [case-insensitive]

     /speaks the phrase "Oooooh shiny!!!"

-Comment whenever someone mentions the word "FORT WAYNE" [case-insensitive]
+Comment whenever someone mentions the word "FORT WAYNE"
+* [case-insensitive]

     /speaks the phrase "Fort Wayne FTW!"

-Comment whenever someone mentions the word "MOM" [case-insensitive]
+Comment whenever someone mentions the word "MOM"
+* [case-insensitive]

     /speaks the phrase "Hey now, no reason to drag someone's mom into this."

 Deprecated Functionality
 ---

-Set yourself back\n
+	Set yourself back
-===This command has been deprecated in favor of automatic status updating.\n
+		*This command has been deprecated in favor of automatic status updating.
-===To set your active status, use the /status command.
+		*To set your active status, use the /status command.

 		    /back
 		    /back foo status message

 To do list
 ===